 Lobster Compost is the company’s biggest seller, Bonsey said.
 Composting the crushed lobster shells — obtained just over the border at New Brunswick processing plants — adds calcium and chitin, which are vital for plant growth.
 The company’s founding product, Penobscot Blend, combines blueberry waste from Maine Wild Blueberry Company in Machias and salmon waste from the Cooke Aquaculture processing plants that handle the salmon from pens that dot the Maine coast.

-All of the COM products have been approved by the Maine Organic Farmers and Gardeners Association for use by organic growers.
+All of the COM products have been approved for use by organic growers.

 “Our commitment is to use as many local suppliers and producers as possible,” Bonsey said.

 Recently, using a $60,000 Community Development Block Grant, the company leveraged $480,000 in financing and created a new processing facility, expanded its asphalt apron and hired new personnel.
 They now employ 14 local people with another three salespeople working in the field throughout New England.

 The company has also been able to increase its efficiency.
 Key to that is a new machine that was purchased locally, fabricated by John Ingersoll of Perry.

 The machine allows workers to quickly stack bags of product on pallets for shipping.
 If purchased on the open market, Bonsey said the machinery would have cost $150,000.
 Instead, Ingersoll was able to build it for $35,000.
 “This allows that money to stay local,” Bonsey said.

 Bonsey said the company also keeps a half dozen local truckers busy hauling the finished goods.

 Another local producer COM uses is Gordon Kelly in Centerville, whose peat bogs are harvested sustainably for COM.
 The company buys aged bark from Domtar in Baileyville and sawdust from a Corinth pellet mill.